sopigogo/Elk-Stack/README.md

 In order for the playbook to run on a specific machine the /etc/ansible/hosts need to be updated to reflect the different groups.
 In this network there are two groups [webservers] [elk] with their respective ip address and python translator.
 Run the playbook and navigate to Kibana with the public ip:5601/app/kibana

+### Bonus
-Bonus: Commands used to run Ansible for the Elk Server.
+Commands used to run Ansible for the Elk Server.
 SSH into the JumpBox VM: ssh sysadmin@[publicIP]

 Run: sudo docker container list -a